pantheon-systems/documentation/source/content/platform-considerations.md

 Sandbox sites that are over four months old that have not had code commits or other Git activity for three months are "frozen".
 All requests to a frozen site will return a `530 Site Frozen` error code, and the site's Dashboard will be unavailable.

 You can easily reactivate a site by visiting your Pantheon User Dashboard, select the frozen site there, then click **Unfreeze site**.
 Within a few minutes, the site will be ready for development again.
 If you experience any issues, a backup of the site is available and can be restored via the Site Dashboard.
+Please note that committed files are only archived and cannot be retrieved after unfreezing.

 ## Emoji Support